p-alexisv/alexis-pks-pipelines/README.md

 <h2>Step 4: Upload to your s3 bucket: </h2>

-- all yml files from step2
+- all yml files from step 2
-- the platform automation files from step3
+- the platform automation files from step 3

 <h2>Step 5: Prepare the pipeline.yml and params.yml files.</h2>